DuartBreedt/EduanBreedtBlog/content/blog/the-aesthetics-of-complexity.md

 come about, but encourage you to use your imagination.

-Maybe when we hear “complex” we ought not to think about, or feel paralyzed by, a thing’s felt intricacy, but rather understand it as signifying a disease, syndrome, or a complex.
+Maybe when we hear “complex” we ought not to think about, or feel paralyzed by, a thing’s felt intricacy, but rather understand it as signifying a disease, syndrome, or a *complex*.
 Something that becomes simple once diagnosed.
 It is an invitation to invent a lexicon and set of cultural rituals to attend to it.

 Paying attention to what ‘feels’ complex, why and how it is made to feel so, and for whom, opens up strategies for feeling differently.
 By